flux-framework/flux-core/doc/man1/flux-resource.rst

 **status**  [-n] [-o FORMAT] [-s STATE,...] [--skip-empty] Show system view of resources.
 This command queries both the resource service and scheduler to identify resources that are available, excluded by configuration, or administratively drained or draining.

-The command also identifies nodes that offline vs online.
+   The **status** command displays a line of output for each set of resources that share a state and online/offline state.
+The possible states are "avail" (available for scheduling when up), "exclude" (excluded by configuration), "draining" (drained but still allocated), or "drained".

-   With *-s,--states=STATE,...*, the set of resource states is restricted to a list of provided states.
-Valid states include "online", "offline", "avail", "exclude", "draining", "drained", "drained*", and "all".
-The special "drain" state is also supported, and selects both draining and drained resources.
+   With *-s,--states=STATE,...*, the set of resource states is restricted to a list of provided states or offline/online status.
+With "online" or "offline", only nodes with the provided status will be displayed.
+Other valid states include "avail", "exclude", "draining", "drained", and "all".
+   The special "drain" state is shorthand for "drained,draining".

    The *-o,--format=FORMAT* option customizes output formatting (See the OUTPUT FORMAT section below for details).